Experimental UniMMCore#

 Zero the stage's coordinates at the current position.

-This is a convenience method that calls set_origin_x
+This is a convenience method that calls set_origin_x and set_origin_y.

 Can be overridden for more efficient implementations.